divin/free-audio-plugins/README.md

 # Introduction

 A list of various free audio plug-ins (AU / VST) in 64-bit format.
 I have not tested all of them, but the ones I tested worked in Logic Pro X on macOS with Apple M1 chip.
-I left out everything that requires additional software, as I prefer no additional software.
+I have left out everything that requires additional software, as I prefer no additional software.
+Some additional lists can be found at the end of this list.

-For some plugins an account has to be created, maybe you are lucky and can skip this by finding some credentials [here](http://bugmenot.com).
+For some plugins an account has to be created, maybe you are lucky and can skip this by finding some login details [here](http://bugmenot.com).
 For most plugins that require an email address, you can also try some temporary email addresses.

 I've added some keywords for each plugin so you can easily search by pressing `CONTROL + F` or `COMMAND + F` on Windows or macOS respectively.